 What is macro photography?

 Technically, the term macro photography refers to images where the subject is captured as a life-sized image or has a 1:1 magnification.
-Most people do not understand (or care) about this definition so any close-up image is often referred to as a macro.
+Most people refer to any close-up image as a macro.
 Macro photography is most popular with insects and flowers but is also used in many other

 Is macro photography difficult?

-Macro photography is one of the more difficult genres of photography to master.
+Macro photography is one of the more complex genres of photography to master.
 You have to deal with issues such as motion blur, depth of field, and often skittish subjects.
-Even inanimate objects like flowers can move around in a breeze and make macro photography more difficult.
+Even inanimate objects like flowers can move around in a breeze, making macro photography more complex at times.

 Can a macro lens be used for other types of photography?

 Sometimes macro lenses are the best lenses available for other types of photography.
 This is especially true because most macro lenses are prime lenses and are incredibly high quality.
 Portrait photographers often use macro lenses to get less depth of field and therefore focus